JamesPirrie/COMP4050-Mexico/backend/Documentation/BackendEndpoints.md

 # Endpoints
 # A Quick note
-Many endpoints are the same however:
+Since MVP Many endpoints are the same however:
 - Endpoints that used to simply return true or false now return a json containing `success: true` or `success: false`
 - Endpoints that used to return data such as GET endpoints now return `data : { data goes here }`
 - All endpoints now additionally return a `details: this contains what happened` item in their json responses also containing error messages'